joshsziegler/funky_log_seer/README.markdown

 - [Mako Templates](http://www.makotemplates.org/)

 ##Setup / Installation
-FLS is a simple CGI application, so if you like, you can simply drop it in your /var/www/html/ directory and the example Apache config file in /etc/httpd/conf.d/ and be done with it.
-Running FLS under mod_python should give you a speed boost, but I have yet to do this.

-##Setup / Installation
 FLS is a simple CGI application, so if you like, you can simply drop it and the example Apache config file in and be done with it.
 Running FLS under mod_python should give you a speed boost, but I have yet to do this.